-Evacuation at AAU CPH is supported by an 'internal emergency team', which means that you - as an employee - activly lead the evacuation procedure by putting on either a yellow or an orange vest and hereby on your own initiative functions as an evacuation or assembly point leader.
+Evacuation at AAU CPH is supported by an 'internal emergency team', which means that you - as an employee - activly lead the evacuation procedure by putting on either a yellow or an orange vest and hereby on your own initiative function as an evacuation leader or an assembly point leader.

 When you - as an employee - become aware of a situation that requires evacuation, make sure that the roles of evacuation and assembly point leaders are fulfilled in your area.
-If not, follow the steps below:
+If these roles are not yet fulfilled, follow the steps below:

 - 1. Locate evacuation case. - 2.
 Put on an evacuation vest.
-Yellow vest (evacuation leader) is first priority and orange vest (assembly point leader) is second priority. - 3.
-Follow instructions from the evacuation holder.
+Yellow vest (evacuation leader) is first priority.
+Orange vest (assembly point leader) is second priority. - 3.
+Follow the instructions as described below.

 NB!
-Teaching staff are obliged to act as evacuation leaders to ensure their students safety and get them to the assembly points.
+Teaching staff are obliged to act as evacuation leaders to ensure their students' safety and get them to the assembly points.